-In light of this mounting evidence and little short-term hope for an effective global emission reduction mechanism, governments should take unilateral action by pushing national policies that bring down emissions and phase out fossil fuels at scale.
+In light of this mounting evidence and little short-term hope for an effective global emission reduction mechanism, governments should take unilateral action by pushing national policies that bring down emissions at scale across all sectors.
 Companies, in turn, should be proactive in climate-proofing their business models and operations to serve the long-term interest of investors—even if this means having to overcome short-term commercial disadvantage.

 The debate in climate science is no longer about whether climate change is occurring or whether human activity is the dominant cause.
 It is about how bad its impact could become.
 On the economic front, several papers have attempted to quantify the effect of ecosystem changes on world GDP.
 A detailed analysis by researchers at Stanford University concluded that the current trajectory—which would see global temperatures rise by up to 4°C by 2100—would result in 30% lower per capita GDP than a scenario without additional warming.
 The IPCC projects that if the rise were instead limited to 1.5°C, GDP would be only 8% lower.1 Such estimates are sobering, but they do not come close to telling the whole story.